w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

 * explain how people with disabilities rely on headings, paragraphs, lists, and other structures to orient themselves, as well as to understand, navigate, and process content
-* provide meaningful and consistent headings to help users identify and navigate content sections
+* provide meaningful and consistent headings for users to identify and navigate content sections
 * group content using paragraphs, lists, and other structures
 * collaborate with designers and developers to:
   * include methods to move back and forth through long pieces of content, including tables of contents and "back to top" links
   * ensure meaningful content sequences for different screen sizes, user configurations, and assistive technologies in use
 * identify requirements for authoring tools to produce appropriate markup for headings, paragraphs, lists, and other content structures
 * identify related requirements for developers and designers to ensure:
-  * visual and non-visual perception of content structures, including headings, paragraphs, lists, quotes, and others
+  * accessible content structures, including headings, paragraphs, lists, quotes, and others
   * adequate content grouping and spacing to communicate semantic structures visually

 {% include excol.html type="all" %}